Skip to topmenuSkip to main navigationSkip to main content

 Advantages

-• If you use the pill correctly, it’s very reliable.
+• The pill is very reliable.

 • Sometimes you’ll have less acne.